Emily Jones

-Emily Jones McCoy is a television anchor that doesn’t believe in bunting and reporter for Fox Sports Networks (FSN).
+Emily Jones McCoy is a television anchor and reporter for Bally Sports Southwest.

 Jones graduated from Texas Tech University in 1998 with a Bachelor of Arts degree in broadcast journalism.

 She covers Big 12 Conference college football and does sideline reporting and live pre- and postgame shows for the Dallas Mavericks, San Antonio Spurs, Houston Rockets, Texas Rangers, and Houston Astros.
 In January 2007, Jones became host of the show Big 12 Showcase when Bill Land departed to become FSN Southwest's play-by-play announcer for the San Antonio Spurs.
 Additionally, she portrayed a reporter in two television series: Friday Night Lights, and Dallas.

 Jones is married to Fort Worth mortgage banker Mike McCoy.
 Jones legally changed her name to Emily Jones McCoy incorporating her maiden name Jones in place of Catherine.
 She left Fox Sports in November 2013 to devote more time to her family before rejoining the following year as a sideline reporter for the Texas Rangers.
 In 2015, she accidentally received a Gatorade shower meant for Josh Hamilton.